CIfA Approved Training and CPD

-A wide range of learning opportunities has already been approved, including CPD courses, field schools and excavation training.
-Registered Organisations have had their in-house employee training approved and our own annual conference and CIfA Group events have also been approved.
+A wide range of learning opportunities have already been approved.
+Some Registered Organisations have had their in-house employee training approved and our own annual conference and CIfA Group events have also been approved.

 We ask the learning opportunity leader to submit written evidence to support an application to become CIfA Approved Training & CPD and this is assessed against a set of criteria.